Meet the AI that IBM Research is teaching to debate human beings

 Slonim brainstormed with colleagues and hatched the concept of IBM Research training AI to debate a human being.
 Israel—a country with a strong culture of competitive debating—was a logical place for this particular dream to originate.
 “They certainly have a very firmly held belief, both in society and their political system, about free debate in all forms,” says Krishna.

 It took about a year before Slonim’s proposal, in more fully evolved form, won out over other grand-challenge possibilities.
-But in 2012, the company officially decided to pursue it and charged Slonim and Aharonov with forming a research team.
-As that group grew, it made headway; by 2016, it had a rough draft of the technology that worked well enough to make clear the idea wasn’t a pipe dream.
+But in 2012, the company officially decided to pursue it.
+As more researchers were devoted to the project, they made headway; by 2016, they had a rough draft of the technology that worked well enough to make clear the idea wasn’t a pipe dream.
 “But not in a way you’d be willing to watch,” says Krishna.
 “You’d get a topic, then it would come back a few hours later and spit out a one-minute speech.”

 Even today, with Project Debater capable of performing before an audience, gauging its success isn’t that straightforward a matter.
 Winning a game of chess or Jeopardy is a well-defined goal, and there can be no doubt when you’ve achieved it.
 Whether someone (or something) has won a debate, however, is entirely subjective and up to every spectator to decide for himself or herself.
 (In case you hadn’t noticed, even reasonable people tend not to agree on who won high-profile debates such as those associated with political campaigns.)